 PIV-I Cards shall only be issued using card stock that has been tested and approved by the FIPS 201 Evaluation Program and listed on the GSA Approved Products List (APL).
 Card stock that has been removed from the APL may continue to be issued for no more than one year after GSA approved replacement card stock is available.
-PIV-I cards issued using the deprecated card stock may continue to be used until the current subscriber certificates expire, unless otherwise notified by the FPKIPA/FPKIMA.
+PIV-I cards issued using the deprecated card stock may continue to be used until the current subscriber certificates expire.
 On an annual basis, for each PCI configuration used (as defined by the FIPS 201 Evaluation Program), a populated, representative sample PIV-I Card from each RA that utilizes PIV-I cards shall be submitted to the FIPS 201 Evaluation Program for testing.